TiBeN/ia-mame/README.md

 be sure that one of the paths on the rompath parameter is writable.
 IaMame will store downloaded files on the first writable found.

-The `hash` path parameter is important too because IaMame relies on its content.

 Installation
 ------------